Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Winter tends to have mixed sun and cloud and January is the coldest month.
 Autumn and winter are the wettest seasons, and September and October often bring heavy showers or thunderstorms.
 March, which is early spring, can also be a wet month, but showers are usually followed by sunny periods.
 Seville receives hardly any rain during the hot summer months.

 As with most of Spain, the height of summer, between June and August, is when most people choose to travel to Seville for the hot sunshine, tempered by cool sea breezes.
 Other people argue that the best time to holiday in Seville is spring, when temperatures are moderate and the crowds are thinner.

-With its Mediterranean climate, however, Seville is a destination for all seasons, so long as you don't mind a few wet days during winter.
-Easter is a great time to go if you are looking for festivity, because Holy Week brings all sorts of fiestas to the city streets.
+With its Mediterranean climate, however, Seville is a destination for all seasons, so long as visitors don't mind a few wet days during winter.
+Easter is a great time to go if visitors are looking for festivity, because Holy Week brings all sorts of fiestas to the city streets.

 Eating out in Seville is approached with the same laidback simplicity that characterises the city's approach to life in general.
 Dishes are uncomplicated and honest, and ingredients are fresh, flavourful, and tasty.

 Like the architectural and historical roots of the Andalusian region, cuisine in Seville is a mix of Mediterranean and Moorish traditions.
 Main ingredients include olive oil, garlic and wine; but a strong Muslim influence has also infused recipes with a handful of mint, a pinch of spice or fragrant citrus, and almond elements.

 Many visitors are surprised to learn that the city lays claim to Spain's most well-known culinary legacy - tapas.
 These small, bite-sized portions make for light and delicious meals, and cater perfectly to a culture that believes whole-heartedly in the value of good conversation.